 - If you want your cauliflower to be extra crispy, you can add some chickpea flour into the sauce or coat with breadcrumbs.

-Note: This post was originally published on Jan 15, 2020 and updated on Dec 29, 2020 to include more detailed instructions and updated photos to make the recipe easier to follow!
+Note: This post was originally published on Jan 15, 2020 and updated on Dec 2 February, 2022 to include more detailed instructions and FAQs!